medtty/garx/README.md

 **Basic Usage**

-Input Groq API key and in `key.ini`，save the file and here you go.
+Input Groq API key in `key.ini`，save the file and here you go.

 ## Future Features
 Currently in the very early stages of development, here are the features we plan to add in future versions: